-How Long Do I Have to File a Birth Injury Lawsuit in Washington D.C?
+How Long Do I Have to File a Birth Injury Lawsuit in Washington, D.C?

-The statute of limitations on a birth injury claim in the District of Columbia is three years from the date the injury occurred or the date the injury was discovered.
+The statute of limitations on a birth injury claim in the D.C. is three years from the date the injury occurred or the date the injury was discovered.
 If an infant should die from a birth injury, a family has only two years from the date of death to file a wrongful death lawsuit.
 Certain exceptions exist to the statute of limitations.
 A statute of limitations can also be extended if a defendant attempted to fraudulently conceal his or her malpractice or left the state after committing the malpractice.
 Since birth injuries involve children, it is important to note that minors have three years to file lawsuits from the dates that they turn age 18 years.

 A parent should speak to an experienced medical malpractice attorney as soon as possible to determine an effective strategy for the handling of a birth injury claim.
-You will want to be sure you contact a Washington D.C. birth injury lawyer before you speak to any insurance company about your child’s birth injury.
+You will want to be sure you contact a Washington, D.C. birth injury lawyer before you speak to any insurance company about your child’s birth injury.
 Insurers for negligent parties in these cases will act quickly to try and minimize the potential harm to their bottom lines.